 WHEREAS, above all, he was devoted to his family.
 He is loved and deeply missed by them and by his legions of friends and many others who he touched in so many ways.
 He is survived by his wife of 58 years, Shelley Ditzler Dearing; two daughters, Stephanie Daye Dearing and Clifford Paige Dearing; and one son, Robert Montgomery "Bo" Dearing, Jr.; and

 WHEREAS, we pay tribute and cherish fondly the memory or this most public-spirited citizen of Mississippi and friend:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby extend the deepest sympathy of the Legislature to the bereaved family of former Senator Bob M. Dearing of Natchez, Mississippi, and pay tribute to his career of public and charitable service.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Ms. Ross and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of former Senator Bob Dearing, forwarded to the Alumni Association of Delta State University, and made available to the Capitol Press Corps.